Why care about waste?

 Food waste not only contributes to increased emissions but also affects our society.
 According to the USDA, “land, water, labor, energy and other inputs are used in producing, processing, transporting, preparing, storing, and disposing of discarded food”.

-Signage is extremely important!
-Create color-coded labels and signs featuring text and images of compostable products used and served your venue.
+• Signage is extremely important!
+Create color-coded labels and signs featuring text and images of compostable products used and served at your venue.
 See Bin Labels and Signage for more information.

 No ‘wish-cycling’